 PhD Michigan State University: Measurement and Quantitative Methods

-Chi Chang is an assistant professor in the Office of Medical Education Research and Development (OMERAD).
+Chi Chang is an assistant professor in the Office of Medical Education Research and Development (OMERAD) and Department of Epidemiology and Biostatistics.
 She earned her Ph.D. in Measurement and Quantitative Methods from Michigan State University.
-She holds master’s degrees in Biostatistics and Educational Administration and Policy.
-She also has a background in teacher education, education psychology, and counseling.
+She holds master’s degrees in Biostatistics and Educational Administration and Policy, and has a background in teacher education, educational psychology, and counseling.
 Before joining OMERAD, she was a research assistant professor in the Methodology Group in the College of Education at the University of New Mexico.
-She has been a statistical consultant for many years and has been served on numerous grants.
+She has been a statistical consultant since 2007 and has collaborated on numerous grants.

 Areas of Interest